CSE2307SP26/project-luke-mitchell-adip/README.md

 1. A bank customer should be able to freeze and unfreeze their account.
 (Adip)
 2. A bank customer should have to use a pin in order to open, close, or transfer funds with their account.
 (Luke)
+3. A bank administrator should be able to print the name, type, and balance for all accounts, as well as the total balance for all accounts combined.
+(Luke)

 ## What user stories do you intend to complete next iteration?